whamcloud/Support/docs/support/iml-responds-with-502.md

 [Support Table of Contents](TOC.md)

-If IML respnods with a 502 it means that a service is not responding as expected.
+If IML responds with a 502 it means that a manager service is not responding as expected.
 This could be caused by a number of issues.
 The items below list some troubleshooting tips when encountering this error.

 ## Check the load on the node

 It's possible that the process load is too high or the memory is exhausted on the manager node.
-You can check this by sshing into and running `htop` on the manager node.
+You can check this by sshing into and running `top` on the manager node.
 Once loaded, check the process load and the memory pressure (in particular, the amount of virtual memory taking place).

 ## Job Scheduler Throttling